Superpaul209/dhcp6c-armv7/README.md

 sudo poudriere jails -c -j freebsd-12-2-armv7 -a arm.armv7 -m svn -v release/12.2.0
 ```

+# (NEW) Step 4 : Create a poudriere jail

 With versions 12.3 and above, the SVN is no longer used to retrieve the FreeBSD sources, you will need to create/update the `/usr/src` folder with these commands.
 First it will downloads the latest sources from GitHub and then compile a build environment in armv7.

 /!\ The last command may takes a few hours to complete depending of the hardware you have put to your server /!\

+All sources are available on this page : https://cgit.freebsd.org/src
+If the target OS that you want to build is a release, choose stable/<VERSION>.
+If the target OS is a "CURRENT" build, you will have to choose the main branch.

+For a "CURRENT" kernel build :
 ```
 sudo rm -rf /usr/src
 git clone https://git.freebsd.org/src.git /usr/src